Vacancies Below:

 LFS is an equal opportunity employer.
 Please click here for our equal opportunities policy.

-You can refer to LFS' Privacy Policies (http://lfs.org.uk/privacy-policies) for details of the personal data that LFS holds and processes about job candidates.
+For details of the personal data that LFS holds and processes about job candidates, please refer to LFS' Privacy Policies (http://lfs.org.uk/privacy-policies).

 PLEASE NOTE THAT IF YOU HAVE NOT HEARD FROM LFS WITHIN TWO WEEKS OF THE CLOSING DATE THEN YOUR APPLICATION HAS BEEN UNSUCCESSFUL